As Senior Assistant Director, Ms. Seabury is an advisor and oversees both advising and alumni relations.

 If you are only earning one credit of CSE 495 on your transcript, you can petition the experience for additional credits as long as the experience is at least 90 hours of work.
 In the petition process every 45 hours or TAing/internship/research is equal to one in house "credit" (we keep track of them here in Honors but they do not go on your transcript).
 So, if you spend more than 45 hours TAing (which you likely would), you can petition for the additional hours by following the directions for petitioning on the Honors Experiences page.

 For a graduate class to count toward your Honors Experiences, you must be enrolled in the graduate version of the course.
-To be enrolled in a graduate course, an undergraduate student must submit the following completed form to petition for course credit outside of your primary academic career.
+To be enrolled in a graduate course, you must complete the Force Registration Request form to enroll in a graduate-level course for undergraduate credit.
+This includes gaining permission from the instructor to take the course.

 Whether you take the course for graduate or for undergraduate credit, it will fall under your Honors Experiences on your Academic Advising Report.